Jason Yee's involvement in

 Chair of the World YFT Web Committee, and Rudy Yee - YFT

 Chapter President.
-The five

 day event hosted by the New York chapter held its